kridijaw/smart-mailer/README.md

 ## Usage

 1. Prepare your recipients list in [`recipients.csv`](data/recipients.csv).
 2. Create your email template in [`email_template.txt`](data/email_template.txt).
 The template can be in plain text, HTML, or Markdown format.
-The Jinja2 expression `{{ name }}` will be replaced with the actual name of the email recipient when the template is rendered.
+The Jinja2 expression `{{ name }}` will be replaced with the name of the email recipient defined in recipients.csv when the template is rendered.
 3. Optional: Add attachments to the `attachments` folder.
 4. Adjust the configuration settings in [`config/settings.py`](config/settings.py) as needed.
 5. Run the application: